Support Our Sports Clubs

 You can make a difference

 Our sporting clubs urgently need assistance to purchase new equipment, develop sporting programs, offer scholarships and maintain their facilities.
-When you make a gift to the University Sports Fund, you are directly supporting our committed and talented sporting clubs, including:
+When you make a gift to the University Sports Fund of the University of Adelaide, you are assisting the University in supporting our committed and talented sporting clubs, including:

-In 1896, the Adelaide University Sports Association (now AU Sport) was established.
-Today, AU Sport has 37 clubs under its umbrella.
+In 1896, the Adelaide University Sports Association (now AU Sport and Fitness) was established.
+Today, AU Sport has 39 clubs under its umbrella and manages three on campus gyms and seven venues across South Australia.

-Affectionately known as "The Blacks", AU Sport manages seven venues across South Australia, has an independent board, and takes great pride in promoting a healthy lifestyle on campus.
+AU Sport and Fitness has an independent board and takes great pride in promoting a healthy lifestyle for the University community on and off campus.

 When you nominate AU Sport as the preferred beneficiary of your gift, you will be supporting all of our sporting clubs, including those not listed here.